 However, the plain truth is that the choice and application of new education technologies in terms of teaching aids and learning resources — though well-intentioned — has been random at best, and lopsided at worst, resulting in squandering of precious resources.
 There is an irrational belief that the mere implantation of ICT (information communi-cations technology) and new- fangled devices such as the much touted Aakash tablet will instantly improve the quality of teaching and learning.

 Certainly, there is no doubt that in ideal conditions, a combination of interactive white boards, tablets and computer labs with quality content can make a huge difference.
 But in contem-porary India, this utopian premise fails on several counts.
 Among them, infrastructure deficiencies — electricity, internet penetration, bandwidth availability and most of all, lack of awareness and inadequate training invested in teachers and students.
 Even if these problems were somehow to be magically resolved, India just does not have the financial resources required to implement such solutions uniformly in 1.30 million schools and 31,000 colleges countrywide.

-Therefore a better option is to utilize familiar technologies with which people are already conversant and which are impervious to media and other hype followed by neglect and fade out.
-Three such proven technologies, with which the majority of the population is familiar and comfortable, are print, radio and television.
+Therefore a better option is to utilise familiar technologies with which people are already conversant and which are impervious to media and other hype followed by neglect and fade out.
+Three such proven technologies with which the majority of the population is familiar and comfortable, are print, radio and television.

 (Manish Upadhyay is co-founder and COO, LIQVID and Amitava Maitra is an independent edtech consultant)